 </div>

-Here,archiveDetail.ContentAll HTML tags and comments will be removed, and the content will be truncated to the first 50 words.
+here,archiveDetail.ContentAll HTML tags and comments will be removed, and the content will be truncated to the first 50 words.

 If you want to render the content correctly after removing comments,Legal and you trustThe HTML tag, you may need more complex logic, or ensure that the source content has been strictly filtered.
-But for the topic "Remove all HTML comments", striptagsThe filter is undoubtedly the most direct and effective tool.
+But for the topic of "Removing all HTML comments", striptagsThe filter is undoubtedly the most direct and effective tool.

-Common Questions (FAQ)
+Frequently Asked Questions (FAQ)

-striptagsWill the filter remove JavaScript code?Yes,striptagsThe filter will remove all HTML tags, which naturally includes<script>Tags and the JavaScript code within them.Its main function is to extract plain text content, therefore any code wrapped in HTML tags will be removed.striptagsIt may not be a **choice, you may need to consider more detailed content filtering or cleaning solutions.How can I remove HTML comments but keep all other HTML tags?AnQiCMS
+1. striptagsWill the filter remove JavaScript code?Yes,striptagsThe filter will remove all HTML tags, which naturally includes<script>The tag and the JavaScript code inside it.Its main function is to extract plain text content, therefore any code wrapped in HTML tags will be removed.If you want to retain a specific JavaScript snippet, thenstriptagsIt may not be a **choice, you may need to consider a more detailed content filtering or cleaning plan.

-striptagsThe filter will remove all HTML tags while removing HTML comments, and it cannot be specified to remove only comments.Currently, AnQiCMS template does not provide a dedicated filter to remove HTML comments.In this case, it is usually necessary to perform content preprocessing on the server before the content enters the AnQiCMS system, using string processing or HTML parsing libraries in the backend language (Go) to accurately remove comments.Use
+2. How do I remove HTML comments while keeping all other HTML tags?AnQiCMS'striptagsThe filter removes all HTML tags while removing HTML comments, and it cannot be specified to remove comments only.The AnQiCMS template does not provide a dedicated filter to remove HTML comments only.In this case, it is usually necessary to perform content preprocessing on the server before the content enters the AnQiCMS system, using string processing or HTML parsing libraries in the backend language (Go) to accurately remove comments.

-striptagsWhy do I still need to add|safeFilter?AnQiCMS template engine defaults to escaping all output content to prevent XSS (cross-site scripting attack) and other security issues.
-This means that evenstriptagsRemoved HTML tags, if the result string still contains similar</>/&special characters, they may also be escaped as</>/&entity characters.
-When you want to convertstriptagsProcessed plain text (or characters that are trusted but not HTML tags) is displayed directly as HTML content when|safeFilter to inform the template engine that this content is safe and does not need to be escaped again, thus ensuring that it can be correctly parsed and displayed by the browser.
+3. UsestriptagsWhy do I still need to add after?|safeFilter?The AnQiCMS template engine defaults to escaping all output content to prevent XSS (cross-site scripting attacks) and other security issues.
+This means that evenstriptagsRemoved HTML tags, if the resulting string still contains similar</>/&special characters, they may also be escaped as&lt;/&gt;/&amp;entity characters.
+When you want to convertstriptagsProcessed plain text (or characters that are trusted but not HTML tags) when displayed as HTML content, it is necessary to use|safeA filter informs the template engine that this content is safe, no need to escape again, to ensure that it can be correctly parsed and displayed by the browser.